-3 Prudential Financial, Inc. ("Prudential"), a parent holding company in accordance with Rule 13d-1(b)(1)(ii)(G) under the Securities Exchange Act of 1934 (which we refer to as the "Exchange Act"), may be deemed to be the beneficial owner of 5,062,590 shares of our Common Stock, including 82,059 shares with respect to which it has sole voting power and sole dispositive power,
+BlackRock, Inc., a parent holding company or control person in accordance with Rule 13d-1(b)(1)(ii)(G) under the Exchange Act, may be deemed to be the beneficial owner of 4,028,358 shares of Common Stock.
+Information (other than percentage ownership) reported on the table and in this footnote is as of December 31, 2011 and is based on the Statement of Beneficial Ownership on Schedule 13G/A filed by BlackRock, Inc. on February 9, 2012 with